ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/support-vector-machine.md

 ![](/assets/svm-newfeature.png)

 We do not have to calculate new features.
 We can change 'kernel' parameter to force SVM to create linear separator.
+There are other parameters we can configure for SVM.
+There are to more that are important, it is C and gamma.